-MassDOT and the MBTA nevertheless continue to seek ways to accelerate the project timeline where possible.
-The phasing approach discussed above has accelerated the delivery of some portions of the project.
-In addition, MassDOT and the MBTA have succeeded in receiving legislative and MBTA Board of Directors authorization to use the delivery method, Construction Manager/General Contractor as described above.
-Approval is still needed from the State Inspector General.
-Should this method not receive its final anticipated approvals, a back-up recommendation for Phases 2/2A, 3 and 4 would be to use a series of Design- Bid -Build packages to deliver the program as quickly as possible.
+MassDOT and the MBTA continue to seek measures to accelerate the project timeline wherever possible.
+The phasing approach discussed above should provide for an accelerated delivery of some portions of the project.
+In addition, MassDOT and the MBTA have succeeded in receiving legislative and MBTA Board of Directors authorization to use the CM/GC delivery method described above.
+However, approval is still needed from the State Inspector General.
+Should this method not receive its final anticipated approvals, a back-up recommendation recognizing the extensive interface coordination and interface risks would be to use a series of Design- Bid -Build packages for Phase 2/2A, Phase 3, and Phase 4 to deliver the program as quickly as possible.

-An additional major critical path item is the completion of the next steps in the New Starts process, including obtaining FTA approval to enter Final Design.
+An additional major critical path item is the completion of the next steps in the New Starts process, including being able to complete the design and the finance plan to the extent necessary for completion of the application for FTA approval to enter Final design and obtaining FTA approval to enter Final Design.
 As the project delivery strategy evolves, the project schedule will be updated and made available to the public.

-Finally, although the goal of the phased project delivery approach is to complete components in an incremental way, the timeline for overall project completion listed above represents a substantial delay beyond the current SIP deadline of December 31, 2014, triggering the need to provide interim emission reduction offset projects and measures for the period of the delay (beginning January 1, 2015).
+Finally, although the goal of the phased project delivery approach is to complete components in an incremental manner, the timeline for overall project completion listed above represents a substantial delay beyond the current SIP deadline of December 31, 2014, triggering the need to provide interim emission reduction offset projects and measures for the period of the delay (beginning January 1, 2015).
 Working with the Central Transportation Planning Staff, MassDOT and the MBTA are currently initiating the process of calculating the reductions of NMHC, CO, and NOx - reductions equal to or greater than the reductions projected for the Green Line Extension itself, as specified in the SIP regulation - that will be required for the period of the delay.
 MassDOT and the MBTA have also worked with the public to develop a portfolio of interim projects and/or measures that may meet the requirements, and are currently seeking input from the public on the portfolio.